Bristol Myers Squibb: Squibb

-The Squibb corporation was founded in 1858 by Edward Robinson Squibb in Brooklyn, New York.
+The Squibb corporation was founded in 1858 by Edward Robinson Squibb in Brooklyn, New York after resigning from his assistant surgeon post from the U.S. Navy.
+The company started operating in a small brick laboratory in Brooklyn.
+It was reported that the nascent company almost closed upon its opening as the facility burned down on Christmas Eve of 1858.
+While the laboratory was destroyed, a group of doctors and surgeons helped Squibb reopen in 1859 by subscribing $2,100.
+The business survived and flourished.

 Squibb was known as an advocate of quality control and high purity standards early within the pharmaceutical industry.
 He went on to self-publish an alternative to the U.S. Pharmacopeia titled Squibb's Ephemeris of Materia Medica, after failing to convince the American Medical Association to incorporate higher purity standards.

 Materia Medica, Squibb products, and Edward Squibb's opinion on the fundamentals of pharmacy are found in many medical papers of the late 1800s.
 The American Journal of Pharmacy published more than one hundred papers of Squibb's research surrounding the industry.
+When Squibb's health deteriorated, management was passed down to his sons, Charles and Edward.
+By 1895, the company officially became E.R.
+Squibb & Sons.

 The sons of Edward Squibb sold the company to Lowell M. Palmer and Theodore Weicker in 1905, who incorporated the company.
 Around this time, the Squibb logo was developed, which represented the company's products of "uniformity, purity, efficacy, and reliability based on research."

 Squibb Corporation served as a major supplier of medical goods to the Union Army during the American Civil War, providing portable medical kits containing morphine, surgical anesthetics, and quinine for the treatment of malaria (which was endemic in most of the Eastern United States at that time).

 In 1944, Squibb opened the world's largest penicillin plant in New Brunswick, New Jersey.